 Why a BPS in Teacher Education?

-The Bachelor of Professional Studies (BPS) at NU in Ontario
+The Bachelor of Professional Studies in Education (BPS) at NU in Ontario

-Graduates of our BPS program can teach in K-12 schools and are certified to teach in Ontario in Primary-Junior (JK to Grade 6) or Intermediate-Senior (Grade 7 to Grade 12).
+Graduates of our BPS in Education program can teach in K-12 schools and are certified to teach in Ontario in Primary-Junior (JK to Grade 6) or Intermediate-Senior (Grade 7 to Grade 12).

 Niagara University in Ontario’s College of Education has been accredited by the National Council for the Accreditation for Teacher Education since 1984.
 In Ontario, we are accredited by the Ontario Ministry of Colleges and Universities and the Ontario Colleges of Teachers.
 We are also the only university in Canada to be accredited in both New York (United States) and Canada.